 All are welcome to attend this time of reflection and worship as we hear the Word, pray and are fed at the Lord's table.

-The service is followed by tea, coffee and light lunch.
+The service is followed by tea, coffee and a Christmas lunch.
 All welcome.

 More details?
 Contact Sarah Hughes on 0435 729 883.

 Born is the King is our nativity play carols service this year, telling the good news about Jesus’ arrival in a winsome and compelling way.